Jorgen-VikingGod/ESP8266-WiFi-Relay-Async/README.md

-# ESP8266-WiFi-Relay-Async
+# ESP8266-WiFi-Relay-Bahtinov-Masks
-simple sketch for ESP8266 of using ESPAsyncWebServer to switch relays on GPIO pins, serves a simple website with toggle buttons for each relay and uses AsyncWiFiManager to configure WiFi network.
+simple sketch for ESP8266 of using ESP8266WebServer to switch relays on GPIO pins, control servos to open and close masks, serves a simple website with toggle buttons for each relay and mask servo.

 ## Features
 * Data is encoded as JSON object
 * get and set relay states also by simple GET requests
 * Bootstrap and jQuery for beautiful Web Pages for both Mobile and Desktop Screens
-* ESPAsyncWebServer Library to use syncronous communication
 * ArduinoOTA updates
 * MDNS support